How to build a Web scraper with Node.js

 };

-Beware of edge cases on the data type.
+Handle edge cases on the data to extract

-One essential thing is to analyze the data to make sure the type you selected is right.
-Previously, we define the year of creation as a number, but it seems like there is a problem with this type if we pay attention.
+One essential step is to analyze the data to ensure that the type you selected is correct.
+Previously, we defined the year of creation as a number, but if we pay attention, there seems to be a problem with this type.

-• The first line highlighted represents a programming language that has been released over a range of years.
+• The first line highlighted represents a programming language released over a range of years.

 • The second line highlighted indicates that the release year of a programming language isn't confirmed.